Karasjok Municipality: Economy

 Most people live in the village of Karasjok (Kárášjohka).
 The village is the seat of the Sámediggi, the Sami Parliament of Norway, as well as of the Sami broadcasting, and several Sami institutions (public and private) are found here, including Davvi Girji, the largest Sámi publisher.
 About 80% of the population is Sami speaking, and Sami and Norwegian have equal status in the municipality.

 Tourism

 The attractions include the Sami parliament, Samediggi, the Sami museum, and the Old Karasjok Church, dating from 1807.
-The Sami parliament was opened in 1989, by King Olav V, the first Sami parliament president was Ole Henrik Magga, from Kautokeino.
+The Sami parliament was opened in 1989, by King Olav V, the first Sami parliament president was Ole Henrik Magga, from the neighboring Kautokeino Municipality.
 He was the president for more than eight years.
 The Old Karasjok Church is the oldest Lutheran church in Finnmark county.
 The church is today too small, so a new, larger, wooden Karasjok Church, inspired by Sami architecture, has been built.
 Karasjok is also the place to look for duodji, Sami handicraft.